Gintasp/gene-search-comparison/README.md

 ##### Instructions

 1. Clone repository and `cd` into it.
-2. Create virtual environment `python3 -m venv .env`
+2. Create virtual environment `python3 -m venv venv`
-3. Log into created virtual environment using `source ./.env/bin/activate`
+3. Log into created virtual environment using `source ./venv/bin/activate`
 4. Install dependencies with `pip3 install -r requirements.txt`
 5. Upload DNA sequence files into `./dna-data` directory (default format is `fasta`)
 6. Change engine config according to your needs in `./config/config.py`